This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 Drone technology offers a better option for monitoring your surroundings from a safe distance.
 These unmanned aerial vehicles, UAVs, or drones, can be used in urban, rural, or suburban areas.

-Maintaining a bird’s eye perspective on your surroundings helps safeguard your property, resources, animals, and family.
+Maintaining a bird’s-eye perspective on your surroundings helps safeguard your property, resources, animals, and family.
 It allows you to observe issues such as damaged fencing that should be fixed or potential food sources like wildlife.

 Investing in survival equipment is a clever safety measure and a prudent investment that can benefit you and your family in several ways.
 Before purchasing a random drone, you should educate yourself on what features to look for and how to operate it properly.
 We have prepared a helpful guide to assist you in making an informed decision.